-Similar programmed funding patterns exist for the full four years of the draft 2019-2022 TIP.
+Similar programmed funding patterns exist for the full four years of the 2019-2022 TIP.

 Public Comment Opportunities

 A public informational meeting on the draft 2019-2022 transportation improvement program was held on Thursday, November 15, 2018, at the Washington Park Senior Center in Milwaukee, Wisconsin.
 Display boards used at the public informational meeting are available here.
-An opportunity for members of the public to provide written comments on the draft TIP was provided through Thursday, November 29, 2018, via U.S. mail, fax, e-mail, or this website.
-Public comments on the draft TIP will be summarized in the final TIP document.
+An opportunity for members of the public to provide written comments on the TIP was provided through Thursday, November 29, 2018, via U.S. mail, fax, e-mail, or this website.
+Public comments on the draft TIP are summarized in the TIP document.